b3-exmo/b3-exmo.github.io/docs/Prophets/Joseph Smith/Education.md

 Imagine holding recent prophets to that same standard.
 What if Monson or Nelson were uneducated? would the church be touting that as a sign of legitimacy?
 Or, is that only notable for having brought forth BoM?
 Is that the only thing we want to remember Joseph for?

 ## Effect on the Book of Mormon
 The Book of Mormon is still remarkable in a variety of ways.
 I hope I've made my case that Joseph wasn't an illiterate clown.
 Consider this: if the book is of divine origin, that's remarkable irrespective of Smith's education.
 If it is not of divine origin, it's still remarkable on its own merits.
-Is it quality literature?
-Not necessarily.
-Not all 19th century books hold up under modern examination.
+Is it quality literature? ...
+No, actually, it really doesn't hold up under scrutiny.
+To be fair, not all 19th century books hold up under modern examination.
 But to produce it out of nothing is worth acknowledgement.
 It really does read like a 19th century commentary on religion.
 I don't like the idea of throwing it out wholesale based on the author's education.

 Consider a parallel universe where the Book of Mormon isn't claimed to be a translation from ancient plate inscriptions.
 What if Joseph, in this version of reality, had stacks of papers and notes to track all the names of people and locations, the timeline as it jumps around, and had written it by hand without dictating to a scribe.
 The end product might not gain long-lasting notoriety, but it's still worthy of acknowledgement that Joseph created and published *something*.
 That's more than I've done.